python/cpython/Doc/library/test.rst

    The init modules in the packages inside the archive are always empty, while *source* is written to the submodule named by *script_basename*.

-   The *depth* argument controls how many deeply nested the package is.
+   The *depth* argument controls how deeply nested the package is.

-   If *compiled* is true, then the the files added to the archive will be suitable named compiled bytecode files rather than the original source files.
+   If *compiled* is true, then the files added to the archive will be suitably-named compiled bytecode files rather than the original source files.